VTXRyder1300C/Mongo-Mongoose-todolist/README.md

 # Mongo-Mongoose-todolist

-Added Mongo and mongoose to save data into file
+Added Mongo and mongoose to save and load data for the website.

 To run navigate to directory using hyper or the terminal  and run the following commands: